-2.8 SAFE RECOVERY
+SAFE RECOVERY

-The rocket must return to earth at a velocity that presents no hazard.
-Any entry which has any structural part (including but not limited to an expended engine casing) separate and fall to earth not connected to the rest of the rocket, or that falls at a velocity that is judged by an event official to be hazardous due to recovery system absence, insufficiency, or malfunction, will be disqualified.
+Every portion of the rocket must return to earth at a velocity that presents no hazard.
+Any entry which has any structural part (including but not limited to an expended engine casing) fall to earth at a velocity that is judged by an event official to be hazardous due to recovery system absence, insufficiency, or malfunction, will be disqualified.